keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 ```

 :::info
-Since Keypom will reject any FC drops that attempt to hardcode the `keypom_args`, you know with 100% certainty that the arguments injected using `keypom_args` are legitamate.
+Since Keypom will reject any FC drops that attempt to hardcode the `keypom_args`, you know with 100% certainty that the arguments injected using `keypom_args` are legitimate.
 This allows you to simply compare the different fields of Keypom args to what's expected
 :::

 ---

 ## Auto-Registration
 The core part of the DAO bot are the cross contract calls needed to facilitate the auto-registration.
-For a refresher on making cross contract calls, see [NEAR docs](https://docs.near.org/develop/contracts/crosscontract)
+For a refresher on making cross contract calls, see [NEAR docs](https://docs.near.org/develop/contracts/crosscontract#snippet-sending-information).

 :::note Recall
 The DAO bot has been added to the DAO in its own role.
 This means that when the DAO bot votes to approve, it automatically reaches a quorum and passes the proposal
 :::

 In order to complete the auto-registration, two consecutive cross contract calls must be made.
 1. `add_proposal` - This will add the `AddMemberToRole` proposal to the DAO.
-It will accept the proposal sent from the FC drop.
+It will accept the a JSON stringified proposal sent from the FC drop.
 2. `act_proposal` - Here, the DAO bot will vote to approve it's own newly added proposal.

 For additional information on the `add_proposal` and `act_proposal` function, see the [SputnikV2 Readme](https://github.com/near-daos/sputnik-dao-contract/blob/main/README.md)